VAT treatment of recharges and disbursements

 It is important to be aware that the VAT treatment of recharges and disbursements is different.
 It can be confusing, so here’s how to tell the difference.

 Most professional firms will incur costs in delivering services to a client, for example, travel and subsistence.
 These services have been supplied by a third party to the firm and allow it to provide its professional services to its client.
 The third party has not supplied any services directly to the client.
-Therefore, such costs will form part of the value of the supply to the client and VAT must be calculated on the total cost including any recharged costs.
+Therefore, such costs will form part of the value of the supply of professional services to the client and VAT must be calculated on the total fee including any recharged costs.
 This should happen regardless of the VAT liability of the cost incurred by the firm.
 Therefore if a zero-rated train ticket (for example) is recharged to a client, it will merely form part of the fee charged for the services.
 The firm is not making a zero-rated supply of travel to its client; it is simply recharging its costs of delivering its standard rated service.
-If this is recharged incorrectly there will be an under declaration of VAT due.
+If this is recharged incorrectly as a ‘disbursement’ and treated as zero rated, there will be an under declaration of VAT due.

 Disbursements are made when a firm incurs a cost on behalf of a client where the supply in question is contractually made by the third party to the client, but the firm settles the bill and then is reimbursed by the client.
 Effectively the firm has acted as the client’s agent in settling the liability.
 An example of this is solicitors paying stamp duty on behalf of a client, or search fees via the land registry for issues around property.

-In order to treat a transaction as a disbursement for VAT purposes, there are specific conditions that must be satisfied which can be found in more details from HMRCs guidance.
+In order for a transaction to be a disbursement for VAT purposes, there are specific conditions that must be met and these are set out in HMRC's guidance.

 Determining the place of supply

-The place of supply will determine whether VAT must be charged on a particular service and therefore it is necessary to consider the rules for determining where the supply takes place.
-The place of supply of legal services is determined by the status and location of the customer.
+The place of supply will determine whether VAT must be charged on a particular service and therefore it is necessary to consider the rules for identifying where the supply takes place.
+The place of supply of legal services is determined by the place where both the supplier and the customer are established.